Difference Between OpenStack and OpenShift

 2. Distributed Environment

 OpenStack is used as a single point cloud-based platform.
-It has control over the associated data centers but when compared with popular DevOps based platforms like Kubernetes, it is minimal as Kubernetes can handle the associated data centers in a global cluster.
+It has control over the associated data centers.
+Still, when compared with popular DevOps based platforms like Kubernetes, it is minimal as Kubernetes can handle the associated data centers in a global cluster.
 OpenStack also provides Glusterfs and Ceph as storage technologies on a distributed platform.
 But since they are Third-Party, it does not rely fully on them.
 On the other hand, OpenShift uses the concept of distributed system extensively as it uses Kubernetes.
 It works on the master-slave concept that is there is a controller node that is the master node that controls the worker nodes.
 There is a network layer encapsulated for facilitating ease of communication between the master and the slave nodes.

 3. Cloud Platform Service